 - a.
-Does the proposal describe a well-integrated research and training program focused on the theoretical foundations of data science and fostering collaboration and interaction among the three communities of TRIPODS - mathematics, statistics, and theoretical computer science? - b.
-Does the proposal address the "broad themes of the program" listed in the Program Description? - c.
+Does the proposal describe a well-integrated research and training program focused on the theoretical foundations of data science and fostering collaboration and interaction among the three communities of TRIPODS - mathematics, statistics, and theoretical computer science? - Does the proposal address the "broad themes of the program" listed in the Program Description? - c.
 Does the proposal address strategies for workforce development, including novel educational and training activities? - d.
 Transdisciplinarity/Synergy: Is the project transdisciplinary, bringing together theories and approaches from theoretical computer science, mathematics, and statistics?
 Is there synergy between the different groups? - e.
-Vision: Is there a strong case for the ability to identify and articulate a vision for the foundations of data science? - f.
+Vision: Is there a strong case for the ability to identify and articulate a vision for the foundations of data science?

+f.
 Quality and Value of Collaboration: Is the expertise of the PIs complementary and well-suited to the research and training programs developed in this project?
 Are the specific roles of each collaborating investigator clear?
 Does the collective team have expertise representing the three communities (statistics, mathematics, and theoretical computer science)? - g.
-Is there a well-developed plan for communication and interaction with the domain sciences and industry? - h.
-Does the proposal provide a clear plan and rationale for an investment of the size proposed, including clear plans to develop capacity for potential future Phase II operations? - i.
-Does the Collaboration and Evaluation Plan identify clear measures of success, both for Phase I operations and development of capability for a potential Phase II, along with a plan to evaluate the project with respect to those measures by gathering quantitative and qualitative data? - j.
-Does the Collaboration and Evaluation Plan provide a clear plan for thoughtful, ongoing assessment of all Institute activities?
-How will the assessment be used to inform and improve both daily Institute operations and long range planning, aiming toward a successful Phase II Institute?
+Do the Governance Plan and Management Plan provide the capabilities to guide and manage a project of this size? - h.
+Is there a well-developed plan for communication and interaction with the domain sciences and industry? - i.
+Does the Evaluation Plan identify clear measures of success along with a plan to evaluate the project with respect to those measures by gathering quantitative and qualitative data? - Does the Evaluation Plan provide a clear plan for thoughtful, ongoing assessment of all Institute activities?
+How will the assessment be used to inform and improve both daily Institute operations and long-range planning? - k.
+Is there a well-developed Broadening Participation Plan, including its implementation and measure for outcomes?